-When a buyer and seller cannot reach consensus on the consideration to be given in exchange for the assets acquired and liabilities assumed, the purchase agreement may contain a provision (often referred to as an "earn-out" provision) under which the acquirer agrees to pay additional consideration to the seller in the future if certain events occur or conditions are met (often referred to as contingent consideration).
-These obligations may take the form of cash (e.g., royalties, milestone payments), other assets or additional equity interests.
+When a buyer and seller cannot reach consensus on the consideration to be given in exchange for the assets acquired and liabilities assumed, the purchase agreement may contain a provision (often referred to as an "earn-out" provision) under which typically the acquirer agrees to pay additional consideration to the seller in the future if certain events occur or conditions are met (often referred to as contingent consideration).
+These obligations may take the form of cash, other assets or additional equity interests.

-ASC 805-50 doesn't provide guidance on accounting for contingent consideration in an asset acquisition.
-Instead, it requires only that the consideration given in an asset acquisition include liabilities incurred.
-Because contingent consideration hasn't yet been incurred, we generally believe that contingent consideration related to the acquisition of an asset or asset group should be accounted for in accordance with applicable US GAAP.
+ASC 805-50 requires that consideration given in an asset acquisition include liabilities incurred and equity interests issued, but it doesn't provide guidance on accounting for contingent consideration.
+Acquirers generally account for contingent consideration in accordance with other applicable US GAAP.
 All facts and circumstances of a particular transaction should be evaluated when determining the appropriate accounting for a contingent consideration arrangement.